danking/real-semantics/README.md

  * A modern C++ toolchain (>=`g++-4.8` or a recent version of `clang`)
  * MPFR library (and also GMP, but it should install automatically if you get it through some sort of package manager)
  * List of dependencies described in the [LLVM Getting Started page](http://llvm.org/docs/GettingStarted.html#software).
 A few comments...
-   * Install the `build-essential` if using Ubuntu Linux: that should install most of the required packages
+   * Install the `build-essential` package if using Ubuntu Linux: that should install most of the required packages
    * If you're building on Mac, make sure to install all packages required by LLVM, including something called `m4` and a bunch of compression libraries
    * `g++-multilib`, if you are using `gcc` to build LLVM
    * `cmake`, which is used to configure the build system